 The provincial government contracts with SARCAN Recycling to deliver the beverage container recycling program.
 SARCAN, a division of the Saskatchewan Association for Rehabilitation Centers, operates 73 depots in 67 communities throughout the province.
 These containers carry a deposit of 5-40 cents which is refunded when the container is returned to a SARCAN Recycling depot.
 They also carry an Environmental Handling Charge (EHC), which funds program operations.
 Since the program began in 1988, SARCAN has recycled over six billion containers.
 The program boasts return rates of more than 86 percent.
 Check out our Waste Reduction Hub to find a drop-off location near you.

 What happens after?

 Plastic bottles: Plastic bottles are made into plastic flake or plastic fluff.
-From this point, they’re recycled into products like polyester carpeting, and fiber fill in winter jackets or sleeping bags.
+From this point, they are recycled into products like polyester carpeting, and fiber fill in winter jackets or sleeping bags.
 A small fraction of recycled plastic can be included in new plastic bottles.

-Aseptic (e.g., Tetra Pak) containers: These are recycled through a process called hydra pulping.
-This process separates the layers of paper, plastic and aluminum.
-The different materials are then recycled separately and turned into new products.
+Carton and Aseptic (e.g. Tetra Pak) containers: These are recycled through a process called hydra pulping.
+This process separates the layers of paper from the plastic and aluminum.
+The different materials are then recycled separately and turned into new products, like napkins.

 Aluminum cans: The cans are melted down and made into new aluminum cans.
 This process uses about 95 percent less energy than producing a can from new materials.

-Glass containers: The glass is crushed and the clear glass is shipped to Potter’s Industries in Moose Jaw, which melts it into beads that can be used for a variety of things depending on their size, like reflective beads in highway paint.
+Glass containers: The glass is crushed into, what is called, cullet.
+The clear glass is shipped to Potter’s Industries in Moose Jaw, which melts it into beads that can be used for a variety of things depending on their size, like reflective beads in highway paint.
 Coloured glass is used to make fiberglass insulation.

 How can I reduce?

 - Don't drink bottled water at home.
-If you don’t like the taste of your tap water, try a filter.
-(Just remember to recycle your filter at the end of its life.)
+If you don't like the taste of your tap water, try a filter.
+Then remember to recycle your filter at the end of its life.